Skip to content

 Data Format Table

-Column Data Type Description Example
+Field Data Type Description Example

 Description String Information, details, and characteristics of the event STARTEX

-Date Posted Datetime Date of when the event was posted 1/24/2024, 14:18:27
+Date Posted Datetime Posted date of the event 1/24/2024, 14:18:27

 Name String Name of the event Common Operating Picture 1